matterhorn103/quanstants/README.md

 Constant(Planck_constant = 6.62607015E-34 J s)
 ```

-Only a small selection is imported initially, but further sets of constants can be added to the constants registry in a way analogous to units:
+Only a small selection is imported initially, but further sets of constants can be added to the `constants` module in a way analogous to units:
 ```python
 >>> from quanstants.constants import codata2018
 >>> qc.vacuum_electric_permittivity